jchris/couchbase-channels/README.md

 ## TODO: Basically Everything

 * refactor code for readability
+* package some of the libraries in a proper npm embedded way (maybe docstate just rides with stately)
 * come up with a better way to test it
 * spec out the remaining doc workflows
 * build the parts the depend on being in an app
     (or document the API the app must meet)

 ## License:

+Apache 2.0
+copyright 2011 Couchbase Inc
+author Chris Anderson jchris@couchbase.com